 - 2.20 Composite Storage Units Composite storage units are permitted in the rear yard provided they do not exceed a height of five (5) feet, are screened from street view and must be located a minimum of two (2) feet off all property lines.
-Color should be neutral in tone and complementary to that of the home. - 2.21 Compost Approval is not required for one (1) closed compost bin or tumbler of less than 12 cubic feet in size located in the "rear" or "side" yard. (add) Compost bin or tumbler shall be a minimum of five (5) feet off a side property line and eight (8) feet off a rear property line and shall not be immediately visible to adjacent properties or streets.
-Odors and insects must be controlled.
-Open air or underground composting is not permitted.
+Color should be neutral in tone and complementary to that of the home. - 2.21 Compost Approval is required.
+Container shall be a minimum of five (5) feet off a side property line and eight (8) feet off of a back property line and shall not be immediately visible to adjacent properties or streets.
+Odors must be controlled.
+Underground composting is not permitted.
 Contact CSU Cooperative Extension in Douglas County for additional information, (720) 733-6930. - 2.22 Decks (New and Replacement) Approval is required for new and replacement deck plans.
 Deck plan submittals shall include the following: - 1.
 Site plan denoting location with dimensions to property lines - 2.
-Full, to-scale rear and side elevation drawings with - 3.
+Floor plan with rear and side elevation drawings - 3.
 Photos and List of materials - 4.
 Railing design and materials - 5.
 Current photos of the area - 6.
-Aerial view using the Douglas County Assessors page or equivalent
+Full Side and rear elevation drawings - 7.
+Aerial view using Google Maps or alternate form

-Consideration for decks shall include, but not be limited, to the following criteria:
+Consideration for decks will include, but may not be limited, to the following criteria:

-A. Location and proximity to neighbor's properties with standard installation being directly behind the house.
-Alternative locations (i.e., master-level, side-yard, etc.) shall be considered on a case-by-case basis and must be proportionate in size to the overall plan.
+- A. Location and proximity to neighbor's properties with standard installation being directly behind the house.
+Alternative locations (i.e., master-level, side-yard, etc.) will be considered on a case-by-case basis and must be proportionate in size to the overall plan. - B. Construction material (i.e., redwood, cedar, pressure-treated wood, "Trex" or comparable product, in a natural wood color, stained a cedar tone, or a complementary color to the home). - C Size must be in proportion to lot (standard is not more than approximately 25% of backyard area.) - C. Deck railings must be of similar materials to deck.
+Use of glass or plexi-glass panels requires approval

-Construction materials and finishes (i.e. decking, railing, handrail, posts and caps, stairs, lighting, etc).
-Finishes shall be complementary to the home.

-B. Size must be in proportion to lot (standard is not more than approximately 25% of backyard area.)

-Front/side yard deck shall be reviewed on a case-by-case basis, proportionate to overall site plan
+Front/side yard deck will be reviewed on a case-by-case basis, proportionate to overall site plan Rear yard deck directly behind the house, proportionate to overall site plan and not more than 25% of rear yard.

-Considerations shall include, but not be limited to, size, location, material, and aesthetics.
+Considerations will include, but may not be limited to, size, location, material, and aesthetics.
 Color must be similar to, or generally acceptable, as complementary to the house and must be maintained to include necessary repairs, staining, painting, etc. Decks shall not be constructed on or over utility easements.